10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 ### Optimization

-It is quite common for SVG to make their way in to a project without being optimized.
 Many tools for creating SVG are notorious for including unnecessary markup.
 We recommend running all SVG through [SVGO(MG)](https://jakearchibald.github.io/svgomg/) or using tooling, like [gulp-svgmin](https://github.com/ben-eb/gulp-svgmin)